-Product designers and UI designers are very familiar with the words “archetype” and “persona” and use them interchangeably quite often.
+Web3 Product designers and UI designers often use the words “archetype” and “persona” and use them interchangeably.
 However, an archetype is different from a persona; and, although both are used in relation to catering to the users’ needs, they refer to different categories of users.

 Literature defines archetypes as characters or situations in stories that reflect something universal in human nature.
-UI designers at design firms like AMSD in Austin, TX, borrowed that definition to define archetypes as a group of people sharing common behaviors and thought processes.
+Web3 UI designers at remote design firms like Matcha Design Labs (MDL) in Austin, TX, borrowed that definition to define archetypes as a group of people sharing common behaviors and thought processes.
 There is an unlimited number of archetypes in product development, but when focusing on a particular product, the number can be narrowed down.
-Since UI designers utilize a human-centered approach, Avani Miriyala, CEO of AMSD, recommends using the archetypes specific to the product as often as possible to ensure the design fits the user’s needs.
+Since many Web3 UI designers utilize a human-centered approach, Avani Miriyala, CEO of MDL, recommends using the archetypes specific to the product as often as possible to ensure the design fits the user’s needs.
 Using archetypes also allows designers to connect certain product features with certain archetype groups.
-For example, shopping enthusiasts are more likely to use an app like RetailMeNot in search of deals and coupons.
-The company can then use those correlations to decide on the content of the app.
+For example, young, tech-savvy, Gen Z NFT enthusiasts are more likely to use the next new NFT marketplace and purchase an NFT.
+The company can then use those correlations to decide on the content of the product.

 Personas, on the other hand, are archetypes layered with specific characteristics such as names, photos, age, occupation, or lifestyle.
-If you think of UI design as a canvas and archetypes as basic colors/paints, personas could be viewed as the water or gold or sand you would add to the paints to give them more character and definition.
-For UI designers, the details that turn an archetype into personas are necessary to effectively address a specific issue with the design or feature of the product.
+If you think of Web3 UI design as a canvas and archetypes as basic colors/paints, personas could be viewed as the texture you would add to the paints to give them more character and definition.
+For Web3 UI designers, the details that turn an archetype into personas are necessary to effectively address a specific issue with the design or feature of the product.

 Now it is clear that archetypes and personas have very distinct roles in the development of products.
 You can read the full article for detailed examples of how to apply archetypes and personas.